fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 copy[2] += 1
 ```

 Using an array might be the simpler choice in this case.
-Googling will provide you with lots of hints on how to create a zero-filled array of a desired length, like [this](https://stackoverflow.com/questions/20222501/how-to-create-a-zero-filled-javascript-array-of-arbitrary-length/22209781).
+Searching the Internet will provide you with lots of hints on how to [create a zero-filled array of a desired length](https://stackoverflow.com/questions/20222501/how-to-create-a-zero-filled-javascript-array-of-arbitrary-length/22209781).

 <h4>1.14*: anecdotes step3</h4>